 Ease of Cleaning

-Another above average but not spectacular performer in the ease of cleaning arena, routine cleaning of the TaoTronics TT-AH026 is fairly painless.
+Routine cleaning of the TaoTronics TT-AH026 is fairly painless.
 However, the 1.75" tank opening requires a bottle brush for getting inside and scrubbing, and there are some small spots near the sonic agitator that are hard to access.

 Starting off the list of models that are almost too hard to clean to be worthwhile is the Pure Ultrasonic.
 Its cleaning difficulty arises from the small tank opening, which necessitates some creative toothbrush and/or chopstick use to get every surface scrubbed.
 The Everlast Comfort Ultrasonic presents similar difficulties.
 It has a bigger opening but has lots of little crevices where mold can hide.